gabriel-del/SC-2023.2-4/README.md

 How long do people stay at the hotels?
 Bookings by market segment
 How many bookings were canceled?
-Which month have the highest number of cancelations? -->
+Which month have the highest number of cancellations? -->